auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 The ability of matter to embody information in solid form allows the recombination of information to produce new information.
 If we could freeze the whirlpool we would retain some of the information about the whirlpool in a solid object.

 Plants, animals, and life act as a trap which maintains and grows information.
 Even trees have computational power and stored knowledge.
+So much _know-how_ is stored in the self-organized structure of our bodies.
 Sunflowers always face their flower at the sun, tracking its position from morning to night.
 They are performing some type of information processing to adjust and grow their bodies.
 However, there are limitations on the ability of organisms to accumulate knowledge and process information.

 The amount of knowledge and information processing a single person can amass the author calls a _person-byte_.
-To breakthrough the limits of knowledge and computation, humans arrange themselves into connected networks.
+To break through the limits of knowledge and computation, humans arrange themselves into connected networks.
 No one person knows how to build a plane, but a connected firm of people with the required cumulative skill can.
 Knowledge and computation which requires more than one person-byte is called a _firm-byte_.
 We can begin to find limits to knowledge and skills such as the minimum number of person-bytes needed formed into a network to create a firm-byte to produce a product.

 Firms with high trust are flexible and adaptable.
 More familial firms are stronger but more closed.
 The products networks of humans produce are _crystallized imagination_.
 Every product had to first form in the imagination of the human mind, either at the person-byte or firm-byte.
 The objects of our creation cause a growth of order in the universe.
 The physically embodied product is information and imagination in solid form until entropy inevitably releases the embodied information into disorder.